don-tay/simpledb/README.md

 #### Multiple ORDER BY

-`select cid, title, deptid from course order by cid desc, title, deptid desc`
+`select gradyear, sname, sid from student order by gradyear desc, sid desc`

 ### Group By